 Published August 17, 2021

-UB professor of architecture Brian Carter is a featured essayist in the book Canadian Modern Architecture: 1967 to the Present, which has just been presented with the RAIC President's Award for Multimedia Representations of Architecture.
+UB professor of architecture Brian Carter is a featured essayist in the book Canadian Modern Architecture: 1967 to the Present, which has just been presented with the RAIC President's Medal for Multimedia Representations of Architecture.

-An Award of Excellence presented every two years by the Royal Architectural Institute of Canada (RAIC), the President's Award recognizes a narrative about buildings and cities that promotes the public's understanding of architecture and the role of architects.
+An Award of Excellence presented every two years by the Royal Architectural Institute of Canada (RAIC), the President's Medal recognizes a narrative about buildings and cities that promotes the public's understanding of architecture and the role of architects.